![]() |

 Announced in the final January 1934 edition of The Magic Carpet Magazine.

-For
+For appearances

-appearances of this
+of this story,

-story, refer to the main
+refer to the main story

-story listing under SAILOR
+listing under SAILOR COSTIGAN

-COSTIGAN AND THE JADE MONKEY. |
+AND THE JADE MONKEY. |

 SAILOR DORGAN AND THE TURKISH MENACE

-by "Patrick Ervin"
+"Patrick Ervin"

 Alternate Title: THE TURKISH MENACE